P4: Safer Road Users

 All road users share responsibility to use the road system safely and responsibly and with consideration for other users.
 To change driver behaviour and to protect vulnerable road users, awareness must be increased and unacceptable road user attitudes challenged.
 Road users need to be made aware of the main risk factors that increase the probability of road crashes.
 Once the risks of sustaining fatal or serious injuries are better understood there is a chance that behaviours can be changed to minimise these risks.

 It is necessary to target the main “risk” factors identified from analyses of the available in-country data.
-Education and awareness campaigns aimed at improving road user behaviour are best done in conjunction with engineering and enforcement interventions to maximise synergy.
+Education and awareness campaigns aimed at improving road user behaviour are best done in conjunction with engineering and enforcement interventions to maximise synergy and as part of a "safe systems" approach where providers of infrastructure have to take more responsibility for the safety of infrastructure they provide.
 For example, speed needs to be reduced in urban areas and linear settlements through engineering and enforcement methods.
-Ill-disciplined drivers and high risk behaviours need to be deterred through effective and extensive data-led traffic police enforcement.
+Ill-disciplined drivers and high risk and anti social behaviours need to be deterred through effective and extensive data-led traffic police enforcement.

 Child safety can be improved by providing appropriate traffic education to families and in schools, focussed on “survival” skills.
-Where possible this should be accompanied by physical improvement projects such as “safe routes to school” involving local communities.
+Where possible this should be accompanied by physical improvement projects such as “safe routes to school”and low speed zones near schools involving local communities.

 The training and services that IRSC can provide in this Pillar includes: